 Well hello there you delicious hunk of cake, you!
-Yes you!
-The one without eggs, or butter, or milk, or any of those yummy things that come from animals.
+Yes you, chocolate beet cake!
+The one without eggs, or butter, or milk.
 You are truly amazing.
 What?
 You even taste good?
 STOP.
 I just can’t take the awesomeness of this homemade cake recipe.

 Well, hey readers!
 You caught me in a moment of loving conversation with my food creation.
 I am sad to admit this is a common occurrence.
 Men have been know to give their cars personalities, many of my DIY friends name their furniture (I do this too!), and I … talk to my food.
 But gosh, they have so dang much to say!
 They speak of traditions, family times, fellow veggies & fruit they like to hang with, memories, seasons, and loved ones gone.
 And boy, does this vegan chocolate cake have stories to tell.